The Lytham St Annes Art Collection

 Date donated 20 September 1954

 Frank Hider studied at Heatherleys Art School.
-He travelled through Britain painting his rural landscapes and coastal scenes in oils and watercolours.
-Hider also visited Italy and Belgium and although a prolific painter he rarely exhibited.
+He travelled through Britain painting rural landscapes and coastal scenes in both oils and watercolours.
+Hider also visited Italy and Belgium and, although a prolific painter, he rarely exhibited.
 He became part of the Burnham Beeches colony of painters in Buckinghamshire.
 His style was similar to that of S Y Johnson, although done in a broader stroke.
-Often his oils were inscribed with the title and location on the reverse.
+His oils were often inscribed with the title and location on the reverse.
 Typical titles were Off the Cornish Coast, Bringing in the Catch and Seagulls Haunt.
+His work is sold regularly at Christies and other top auction houses.

 Paintings on public view include: